 These can all be important pieces of evidence if you decide to apply to court for protection.

-Domestic violence is a criminal offence, as is harassing someone.
-Although historically the police have been slow to intervene in “domestic disputes”, they now take the issue of domestic abuse far more seriously than they used to and are more likely, in appropriate cases, to prosecute or serve a harassment notice.
+Domestic violence, harassment and coercive control are criminal offences.
+Although historically the police have been slow to intervene in “domestic disputes”, they now take the issue of domestic abuse far more seriously than they used to and are more likely, in appropriate cases, to prosecute or serve a warning or harassment notice.

 If you are unable to resolve your situation by reporting it to the police, we can give you advice about applying for injunctive relief through the civil courts.